 The stems are smooth, round and green, unbranched below the inflorescence.
 Height can reach 5 to 7 feet with L. superbum tending to be taller.

 Leaves form evenly distributed whorls on the stem and are alternate on the upper side branches.
 Leaves are lanceolate in shape, with smooth edges and parallel veins.
 They can be 4 to 18x longer than wide, are held horizontally, with the upper whorls upward ascending, and then drooping at the pointed tips.
 Surfaces are without hair but L. michiganense tends to have somewhat rough lower leaf surfaces along the veins and margins.
 L. superbum being taller has more whorls (6 to 24) with 3 to 20 leaves per whorl, 3 to 9 being typical; L. michiganense has fewer whorls (4 to 12) with 3 to 13 leaves per whorl, 3 to 7 being typical.
+Old mature plants will have the most leaves per whorl.

 The flowers are pendant and not fragrant.
 The 3 sepals and 3 petals look the same (commonly called 'tepals') and as the flower opens they flare outward and then reflex with the tips frequently touching in L. superbum; these are yellowish orange near the base and then shade to reddish orange.
 L. superbum tends to have a more yellow-green base to the tepals as the nectaries are exposed giving resemblance to a yellow-green star - less noticeable in L. michiganense.
 On both species the tepals have darker colored speckles.
 There are 6 stamens, strongly exserted beyond the tepals with anthers up to 1/2 inch long.
 Those of L. superbum are more strongly exserted, the filaments parallel for much of their length before spreading widely with anthers that are darker - magenta to purple.
 Those of L. michiganense diverge and spread sooner with anthers magenta to lighter color.
 The single style, is pale green with spotted color near the tip in L. superbum and in L. michiganense it is red or reddish mostly near the tip.